 The Bank charges or credits the income statement for provisions to the allowance for loan and lease losses and the allowance for off-balance sheet items at least quarterly based upon the allowance need.
-The allowance is determined through an analysis involving quantitative calculations based on historic loss rates and qualitative adjustments for general reserves and individual impairment calculations for specific allocations.
+The allowance is determined through an analysis involving quantitative calculations based on historic loss rates and qualitative adjustments for general allowances and individual impairment calculations for specific allocations.
 The Bank charges the allowance for actual losses and credits the allowance for recoveries on loans and leases previously charged-off.

 The Bank evaluates the allowance methodology at least annually.
-For the fourth quarter of, the Bank utilized a 24-quarter look-back period with equal weighting to all quarters.
+For the fourth quarter of 2017, the Bank utilized a 27-quarter look-back period anchored to the first quarter of 2011, with equal weighting to all quarters.
+Management determined it was appropriate to anchor the look-back period in consideration for a prolonged period of low losses and the procyclical nature of provisioning.
+The anchoring will allow the Bank to better capture the economic cycle while improving the ability to measure losses.
+For the fourth quarter of 2016, the Bank utilized a 24-quarter look-back period.
 For the fourth quarter of 2015, the Bank utilized a 20-quarter look-back period.
-In addition, the estimated loss emergence period utilized in the Bank's loss migration analysis changed to 2.5 years in 2016 from estimated 1.0 year in 2015.
+In addition, the estimated loss emergence period utilized in the Bank's loss migration analysis changed to 2.5 years in 2016 from estimated 1.0 year in 2015 and remained unchanged in 2017.
 Moreover, in the fourth quarter of 2015, the Bank reevaluated the qualitative adjustments, reducing their affect in light of the lengthening of the business cycle and the continued improvement in credit metrics.
-In the first quarter of 2014, based upon a similar evaluation, the Bank utilized a 16-quarter look-back period, weighting the loss factors 46 percent for the most recent four-quarter period and 31 percent, 15 percent, and 8 percent for each of the following four-quarter periods, respectively.
-The change in methodology did not materially affect the amount of the allowance at December 31, 2016, 2015 or 2014.
+The change in methodology did not materially affect the amount of the allowance at December 31, 2017, 2016 or 2015.

-To determine general reserve requirements, in 2016 existing loans were divided into eleven general loan pools of risk-rated loans as well as three homogenous loan pools and in 2015, existing loans were divided into fourteen general loan pools of risk-rated loans as well as three homogenous loan pools.
+To determine general allowance requirements, existing loans were divided into eleven general loan pools of risk-rated loans as well as three homogenous loan pools.
+In 2015, existing loans were divided into fourteen general loan pools of risk-rated loans as well as three homogenous loan pools.
 In 2016, the pooling was revised to eliminate loan types that can be combined under a broader category in order to maintain an accurate analysis of the defined segmentation.
 For risk-rated loans, migration analysis allocates historical losses by loan pool and risk grade to determine risk factors for potential loss inherent in the current outstanding loan portfolio.
 Since the homogeneous loans are bulk graded, the risk grade is not factored into the historical loss analysis.
-In addition, specific reserves are allocated for loans deemed "impaired."
+In addition, specific allowances are allocated for loans deemed "impaired."